 This notice exempts certain agricultural vehicles from mass and dimension requirements.

 Please note the following supporting document for this notice:

-Operators are advised to review the conditions of access for the National Class 1 Agricultural notice before the date of expiry or revocation is completed.
-Where the vehicle or combination is unable to comply with the notice, the operator will need to apply for a permit.
+Operators are advised to review the conditions of access in the National Notice.
+Where a vehicle or combination cannot comply with the Notice, the operator will need to apply for a permit.

 |New South Wales||

-What happens if I already have a permit that refers to an expired notice?
+What happens if I have a permit that refers to a revoked notice?

-Operators should check existing permits to ensure the full journey is approved by either the permit or an active notice.
+You should check your permit to make sure the full journey is approved by the permit or by an active Notice.

-If you need a permit, you will have to submit a new access permit application through the NHVR Portal
+If you need a permit, you will have to submit a new application through the NHVR Portal